Shell Environment on the Cluster

 7. Save the file and exit the editor.

-8. Sign out of Discovery and sign back in for the changes to take effect.
+8. Sign out of Explorer and sign back in for the changes to take effect.

 Sourcing a Shell script example